Is your city on this list ?

 While convictions of corporations for negligent homicide are rare,

-it has been done (162).
+(162).
 Though presently, such "situations" usually result in

 Deferred and Non Prosecution Agreements.